-- Withdrawal before 25% of classes occur: None - Withdrawal after 25% of classes occur and up to and including 50% of classes: A "W" will be posted to the student's transcript.
-A "W" has no effect on the student's grade point average. - Withdrawal after 50% of classes and up to and including the last class: Faculty member will be asked to assign a grade of either "WF" (Withdraw Fail) or "WP" (Withdraw Pass).
+- Withdrawal before the drop deadline (see academic calendar for exact date): None.
+The course is dropped from the student's transcript. - Withdrawal after the drop deadline, up to and including the mid-point of the semester (see academic calendar for exact date): A "W" will be posted to the student's transcript.
+A "W" has no effect on the student's grade point average. - Withdrawal after the mid-point of the semester and up to and including the last class: Faculty member will be asked to assign a grade of either "WF" (Withdraw Fail) or "WP" (Withdraw Pass).
 A "WF" is counted in the student's grade point average as a failure.